 Functional Analysis also fulfilled my intellectual desire for unity.
 It brought together in a coherent conceptual syncretism what I was always interested and passionate about: Psychology, Biology, Physiology and Physics.
 Thank you Will and Lilly.

 Looking for a Therapist in Melbourne or Online?

-Ermanno Bergami and Maria Sangiorgi are the only Fuctional Analsysis Therepists practising in Australia, both based in the Melbourne area.
+Ermanno Bergami and Maria Sangiorgi are the only Functional Analsysis Psychosomatic Psychotherepists practising in Australia, both based in the Melbourne area.

 They trained with Will Davis in Italy and were the instigator the first training program and of the associaton Somaticamente based in Senigalla.